telerik/blazor-docs/common-features/data-binding/onread.md

 ---
 title: OnRead Event
-page_title: Databind using the OnRead Event
+page_title: Databind with the OnRead Event
 description: How to data bind Telerik Blazor components with the OnRead event.
 How to load data on demand.
 slug: common-features-data-binding-onread
 tags: telerik,blazor,binding,databinding,onread